Cruise ships are still scrambling for safe harbor - KRDO

 Industry group CLIA encompasses 38 cruise companies, with a total of 277 ships.

-The organization confirmed to CNN on Friday that about 5.4% of the total fleet are currently at sea completing journeys.
+The organization confirmed to CNN on Friday that about 5.4% of the total fleet was still at sea completing journeys.

+Major cruise lines P&O, Cunard, Carnival, Royal Caribbean and Holland America have extended their ban on cruising until mid-May.

 Here are details on the cruise ships still in limbo that we know about.